 UW Students Honored at Torchlight Laurels

-University of Wyoming students were recognized and awarded for their community service and academic achievements at the recent Torchlight Laurels and Greek Award ceremonies.
+University of Wyoming students were recognized and awarded for their community service and academic achievements at the recent Torchlight Laurels ceremony.

 Annually, Torchlight Laurels recognizes more than 400 students for academic excellence, service and leadership.